andyatkinson/rideshare/docs/design_document.md

+## Welcome

+This document has entries that were chunks of work on this app.
+The entries are ordered reverse chronologically, so the first entry is on the bottom.

+Start from the bottom and work up to navigate the design decisions made along the way.

 ## 2019-11-21

 Add `strong_migrations` gem, which helps prevent migrations that introduce downtime.
 I think this is a great project and wanted to rep it here.